firezone/firezone/docs/CONTRIBUTING.md

 We use [asdf-vm](https://asdf-vm.com) to manage language versions for Firezone.
-Install the language runtimes defined in the [.tool-versions](../.tool-versions) file.

-If using asdf, simply run `asdf install` from the project root.
+Install the language runtimes defined in the [.tool-versions](../.tool-versions) file by running `asdf install` from the project root.

 - Note: For a fresh install of `asdf` you will need to install some [asdf-plugins](https://asdf-vm.com/manage/plugins.html).
 Running